msi-ris/Tutorials/rnaseq_cmd.md

 adapter contamination, and reads that fail length filters from your input datasets.
 This step is optional - there are arguments in favor of and against cleaning reads.
-To disable read cleaning, simply add the `--no-trim` option to the `gopher-pipelines.py bulk_rnaseq` command.
-We enable cleaning by default because it is relatively fast and in most cases, will not negatively impact a differential expression analysis.
+To disable read cleaning, simply add the `--no-trim` option to the `churp.py bulk_rnaseq` command.
+We enable cleaning by default because it s relatively fast and in most cases, will not negatively impact a differenti l expression analysis.

 The default options we have set for Trimmomatic are as follows: